Prismatic crystals over the de Rham period sheaf: -crystals as log connections

 Let $A(u)$ be a uniformizer of $\frakS_{\dR}^+$.
 Recall we have $\frakS^+_{\dR}=K[[A(u)]]$, and hence we can define categories of log-$A(u)$-connections following Def. \ref{defn_log_T_conn}.

 \begin{theorem} We have a commutative diagram of functors:

-Here the two vertical functors are equivalences and induced by evaluations at the Breuil--Kisin prism $(\frakS,(E))$ resp. the Breuil--Kisin log prism $(\frakS,(E),M_{\frakS})$; the top functor is constructed above, the bottom functor is the obvious inclusion.
-All functors above preserves tensor products and dualities. \end{theorem} \begin{proof} Apply Thm. \ref{thm_strat_conn_axiom} to the set-up in Prop. \ref{Prop-structure} (cf. Example \ref{example_verify_cosimpring}). \end{proof}
+Here: \begin{enumerate} \item the two vertical functors are equivalences and induced by evaluations at the Breuil--Kisin prism $(\frakS,(E))$ resp. the Breuil--Kisin log prism $(\frakS,(E),M_{\frakS})$; all these equivalences are bi-exact. \item the top row functor is induced by the forgetful morphism of sites $(\calO_K)_{\Prism,\log} \to (\calO_K)_{\Prism}$ forgetting log structures; \item the bottom functor is the obvious inclusion. \end{enumerate} All functors above preserve tensor products and dualities. \end{theorem} \begin{proof} Apply Thm. \ref{thm_strat_conn_axiom} to the set-up in Prop. \ref{Prop-structure} (cf. Example \ref{example_verify_cosimpring}).
+Bi-exactness of these equivalences follow from similar argument as \cite[Prop.
+2.6]{GMWHT}. \end{proof}